-Notice: The Baltimore County Revenue Authority will hold a meeting of its Board of Directors on Thursday, December 6, 2018 at 8:00 a.m.
-The meeting is open to the public who can attend at 115 Towsontown Blvd., Towson, MD.
-Please be advised that part of the meeting may be in closed session.
-The Agenda, which is subject to change, will be posted on this site on or about Friday, November 30, 2018.
+The Baltimore County Revenue Authority will hold a regular meeting of its Board of Directors on Thursday, October 26, 2023 at 8:00 a.m.
+The meeting is open to the public who can attend at 2309 Ridge Road, Windsor Mill, MD.
+Please be advised that this meeting may go into closed session.

 History & Formation

 The Baltimore County Revenue Authority was created by the General Assembly of the State of Maryland on June 1, 1955.
 As an instrumentality of Baltimore County and public corporation, the Authority was created for the “purpose of constructing, improving, equipping, furnishing, maintaining, acquiring, and operating the following projects to be devoted wholly or partially for public uses: Public buildings for the use of the county and a district court facility for the state; airports and landing fields; county institutions of every kind and character (heretofore or hereafter constructed); incinerators, bridges, toll bridges and tunnels; parks, swimming pools, arenas, stadia, and recreational facilities of all kinds; dams, impounding basins, and flood control projects; parking facilities of every type and description, including areas, structures, and buildings for office, retail, and other uses in conjunction with such parking facilities; highways, parkways, traffic distribution centers, and facilities necessary or incident thereto; and public transportation facilities and system of every kind and description.”

 The Authority is governed by five Board Members who are appointed for a term of five years by the County Executive of Baltimore County.
 Board Members are volunteers and receive no compensation for their time or services.
 Board members may be reappointed for additional terms.